 That swell and flutter on this subject Lute!

-Here, we see him comparing the reflection of that shining-sun on to the sea to diamonds.
+Here, readers see him comparing the reflection of that shining-sun on to the sea to diamonds.
 Thereafter, we find him recalling an ‘uncalled and undetained’ thought and imagination, which he experienced through his brain.

 The thought was quite similar to those the poet experienced after having heard the harp’s music.
 The poet says; just as a melodious sound is created by a harp as a result of the wind-blowing across the strings of a lute, similarly, a natural force brings about the creative spur that flies across his beliefs.